jeff4/bionotes/_comp/astro2.md

 * For some reason, `Suggest changes` widget shows up on mobile viewport but not desktop viewport.
 Need to examine CSS to figure out why that is happening.
 * Figure out what's wrong with the spacing of the newer post / older post functionality at the bottom of the `PostDetail.astro` layout file.
 * Move  `jeffhwang.me` custom domain from `a7` to `a1`.
+* Fix size of new IG logo/icon at bottom.
+See next notes.

 ***